areebaqamar021/areebaqamar021/README.md

 ### Hello, I'm Areeba 👋

-💡 &nbsp; Passionate about Data Science, AI, and ML, and always eager to collaborate on open-source projects.
+💡 &nbsp; Passionate about **Data Analysis** and **Data Science**, always eager to uncover insights from data.
-🌱 &nbsp; Currently exploring advanced AI/ML techniques and working on exciting projects.
+🌱 &nbsp; Currently exploring advanced analytics, visualization, and machine learning techniques.
-👯 &nbsp; Open to collaborations in React.js, Node.js, Next.js, and data science.
+👯 &nbsp; Open to collaborations in **data-driven projects**, research, and open-source contributions.
+📈 &nbsp; Interested in **project management** and leveraging data for smarter decision-making.
-💬 &nbsp; Ask me about React.js, Node.js, and Next.js—I love solving challenges in these frameworks.
+💬 &nbsp; Ask me about **data cleaning, analysis, visualization**, or building end-to-end data solutions.
 ⚡ &nbsp; Fun fact: **Code that works on Friday may not work on Monday.**

 ### 📫 &nbsp; Connect with me: